image

 Andrzej Matyczynski Executive Vice President of Global Operations

-With me as usual are Ellen Cotter, our President and Chief Executive Officer, and Gilbert Avanes, our Executive Vice President, Chief Financial Officer, and Treasurer.
+With me as usual are Ellen Cotter, our President and Chief Executive Officer; and Gilbert Avanes, our Executive Vice President, Chief Financial Officer and Treasurer.
 Before we begin the substance of the call, I will run through the usual caveats.

-Such costs could include legal expenses relating to extraordinary litigation and any other items that we consider to be non-recurring in accordance with the two-year SEC requirement for determining when an item is non-recurring, infrequent, or unusual in nature.
-We believe that adjusted EBITDA is an important supplemental measure of our performance.
+Such costs could include legal expenses relating to extra-ordinary litigation and any other items that we can consider to be non-recurring in accordance with a two-year SEC requirement for determining whether an item is non-recurring, infrequent, or unusual in nature.

-Please note that our comments are necessarily summary in nature, and anything we say is qualified by the more detailed disclosure set forth in our Form 10-Q and other filings with the U.S. Securities and Exchange Commission.
+The F&B SPP is calculated by dividing a cinema's revenues generated by food and beverage sales by the number of admissions at that cinema.
+Please note that our comments are necessarily summary in nature and anything we say is qualified by the more detailed disclosure set forth in our Form 10-Q and other filings with the U.S.

-So, with that behind us, I'll turn it over to Ellen who will review our 2024 second quarter results and discuss our business strategy going forward, followed by Gilbert who will provide a more detailed financial review.
+Securities and Exchange Commission.
+So, with that behind us, I'll turn it over to Ellen, who will review our 2024 third quarter results and discuss our business strategy going forward, followed by Gilbert who will provide a more detailed financial review.

 Ellen?.